FortAwesome/angular-fontawesome/docs/usage/icon-library.md

 The icon library approach provides convenient usage in the templates, but the icons have to be managed separately from the components.
 This has long-term maintenance implications, specifically, this means that there is no easy way to tell if any given icon is in use.
 Therefore, if someone accidentally removes an icon from the icon library, the application will build just fine, but the component that needs this icon will break at runtime.

-Icons should be registered only once in the `AppModule`'s constructor using `FaIconLibrary.addIcons()` or `FaIconLibrary.addIconPacks()` calls.
+Icons should be registered only once in the `AppComponent`'s constructor using `FaIconLibrary.addIcons()` or `FaIconLibrary.addIconPacks()` calls.
 Icons added to the library will be available everywhere in the application and can be referenced just by their name.
 This eliminates the need to explicitly import icons and assign them to a property of every individual component to be able to use them in the template as with the [explicit reference](./explicit-reference.md) approach.

 `src/app/app.component.html`